 Topics.
 This historical marker is listed in this topic list: Churches & Religion.

 Location.
 31° 14.6′ N, 85° 57.842′ W. Marker is near Coffee Springs, Alabama, in Coffee County.
 Marker is at the intersection of County Route 639 and County Route 640, on the right when traveling west on County Route 639.
 Touch for map.
 Marker is in this post office area: Coffee Springs AL 36318, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Mt.
 Pleasant Misionary Baptist Church (approx. 4.4 miles away); Battle Branch (approx. 4.8 miles away); Wellborn (approx. 5.9 miles away); Enterprise Academy (approx. 7.7 miles away); Enterprise Depot (approx. 8.1 miles away); Rawls Hotel (approx. 8.1 miles away); Boll Weevil Monument (approx. 8.2 miles away); First United Methodist Church (approx. 8.2 miles away).

 Credits.
 This page was last revised on June 22, 2016.
-This page originally submitted on June 21, 2016, by David J Gaines of Pinson, Alabama.
-This page has been viewed 311 times since then and 55 times this year.
+It was originally submitted on June 21, 2016, by David J Gaines of Pinson, Alabama.
+This page has been viewed 408 times since then and 38 times this year.
 Photo 1. submitted on June 21, 2016, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 Wide shot of marker and its surroundings. • Can you help?